Discussion in section-based dissertations

 As with all other chapters, the discussion chapter differ according to the discipline and structure of your dissertation.
 If the dissertation is organised by sections, the discussion chapter(s) could contain the following :

-- If using a research question: state explicitly how your research has answered the research question!
-Reiterate your argument.
+- If using a research question: state explicitly how your research answers the research question.
+Present arguments and demonstrate your main argument.

 - Present a critique of your research in terms of methodology, limitations etc. If the hypothesis was not supported, consider reasons why this was the case (Cottrell, 2014, p192).